 art-disent-fr.html

 My thorough reading of the ”Imagining Ground Zero” book made me also discover a whole lot of other opportunities of a different kind, generated this time by the New York Press and sometimes by some individual promoters.

-At the beginning of 2002, the New York Times (at the initiative of Herbert Muschamp, architecture critic for the daily) and the New York Magazine (under the leadership of the architecture critic Joseph Giovannini), both launched their own reviews of different visions issued by either professional architects or architecture critics, or individual creators who were concerned by which shape the Ground Zero’s devastated site could take, once rebuilt.
+At the beginning of 2002, the New York Times (at the initiative of Herbert Muschamp, architecture critic for the daily) and the New York Magazine (under the leadership of architecture critic Joseph Giovannini), each launched their own events, publishing the various visions of professional architects and also those of architecture critics ; or even sometimes those of creators working in a variety of disciplines, concerned about the shape the devastated Ground Zero site could take, in the light of its reconstruction.

-I fully encourage all those interested by the WTC Rebuilding Saga to buy and read the “Imagining Ground Zero” and the “A New World Trade Center Design Proposals” books.
-Everything that is listed above is only a brief summary of what those books tell, and one will be edified by the density of what one will read.
+I fully encourage all those interested by the WTC Rebuilding saga to buy and read the “Imagining Ground Zero” and the “A New World Trade Center Design Proposals” books.

+art-disent-fr.html